flixi67/thesis-template/README.md

 ### Citing
 1. To cite a source, you add the `BibTex` entry to the `references.bib` file
 2. The citing syntax is straightforward.
 Use @key or [@key, p.
 1] for in-text citations, the reference list will be created automatically accordingly.
+3. The citing style is APA in general.
+You can get consistent and good looking citations mostly by using the `BibTex` types `article`, `book` and `report`.

 ### Styling the title page
 Styling of the title page happens in `style/title.sty`.